neo-project/global-blockchain-compliance-hub/readme.md

 | back-on-campus          | 0006  |
 | emergencies             | 0007  |

 P.S.
-Please edit the above table if you change the order of the section in the Handbook.
+Please edit the above table if you change the order of the sections in the Handbook.

 ## You Rock ##